liboyang0112/TRExFitter/README.rst

      * FixNPforStatOnly : if set to TRUE, when running stat-only (with either of the two options) also the norm facotrs other than the POI are kept fixed
      * InputFolder      : specify it to read fit input histograms from a different direcotry than <jobName>/Histograms/
      * InputName        : specify it to read fit input histograms from files with different name than <jobName>_blabla.root
+     * OutputDir        : specify it to write everything in a different direcotry than <jobName>
      * WorkspaceFileName : if specified, an external ws can be used as input for fitting (not 100% supported)
      * KeepPruning      : if set to TRUE, the first time the ws is created (option w) a Pruning.root file is created under <jobName>/ and used for future operations to skip pruned systematics (makes operations much faster in case many syst are pruned)
      * AtlasLabel       : to specify Internal, Preliminary, etc...